projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

      - SPURIOUS_APIC_VECTOR

 Interrupts from either IOAPIC or MSI can be delivered to a target CPU.
-By default they are configured as Lowest Priority (FLAT mode), i.e. they are delivered to a CPU core that is currently idle or executing lowest priority ISR.
+By default, they are configured as Lowest Priority (FLAT mode), meaning they are delivered to a CPU core that is idle or executing the lowest priority ISR.
 There is no guarantee a device's interrupt will be delivered to a specific Guest's CPU.
 Timer interrupts are an exception - these are always delivered to the CPU which programs the LAPIC timer.